Sir John Tydd, 1st Baronet

-Sir John Tydd, 1st Baronet, of Lamberton, Queen's County (born c.1740, died December 1803) was an Irish politician, landowner and baronet.
+Sir John Tydd, 1st Baronet, of Lamberton, Queen's County (c.1740 – December 1803) was an Irish politician, landowner and baronet.

+Biography

 He was the eldest son of French Tydd of County Laois and his wife Elizabeth Moore, daughter of Pierce Moore of Loran and Cremorgan, near Timahoe in the same county.
 Both families were long-established landowners.
 Arthur Moore MP (1765-1846), Serjeant-at-law (Ireland) and judge of the Court of Common Pleas (Ireland), was his cousin and heir.

 Tydd was educated at Trinity College, Dublin, where he took his degree in 1764.
 He was called to the Bar in 1772, but did not practice.
 He travelled on the Continent as a young man, then entered politics: Henry Grattan was a friend and political ally of Tydd, as was Sir John Parnell, 2nd Baronet.
 He first entered the Irish House of Commons in 1778 as the member for Maryborough.
 His career was unusual, though not unique, in the number of constituencies he represented: he changed his seat to Ardfert in 1783, then to Ballinakill, then Clogher, and finally Fore.
 He retired from politics on the passage of the Act of Union 1801, which he opposed but did not vote against.